Links on Android Authority may earn us a commission. Learn more.

 A note about buying third-party accessories

 Be especially careful with relatively unknown brands because some products may not fit as well or last as long.
-Before you buy a Fitbit band from a brand you’re not familiar with, be sure to check for the following:
+Before you buy a Fitbit band from an unfamiliar brand, be sure to check for the following:

-- Look through owner-submitted reviews on sites like Amazon.
+- Look through submitted reviews on sites like Amazon.
 What are people saying?
-Do these quick reviews look legitimate?
+Do the reviews look legitimate?
 They may be paid or sponsored submissions if they are vague and poorly written.

 - Look for oddities.
 For example, if the product reviews aren’t actually for the product!
 This happens a lot with third-party accessories from obscure brands.
 A 5-star protein powder review is not what you want to see when trying to buy a premium leather watchband.